wyhitcs/team-letsencrypt/draftv1.md

 - UI/Command switch: Let’s Encrypt supports [ncurses](https://en.wikipedia.org/wiki/Ncurses) (a programming library providing an API that allows the user to write text-based user interfaces) UI, or can be driven entirely from the command line.
 Users can choose between UI and command line.

 - Notification of configuration change: User can switch on/off notification of configuration change.
 For example, if someone changes the storage path of a file, there should be notification of the change by default.
-However, user can choose to close such notification.
+However, user can decide to close such notification.

 - User authority: There are two levels of authority: “user” and “super-user” (developer).
 In “user” mode, it is not allowed to use a number of instructions and some information will also be hidden.
 In ’super-user’ level, there are no such restrictions.